karanodedra20/rxjs-and-angular-signals/README.md

 ## Introduction

 This project aims to provide a comprehensive example of how to use RxJS with Angular Signals to build reactive and efficient Angular applications.
-It includes various examples and use cases to help you understand the concepts better.
+It includes various examples and use cases to help understand the concepts better.

 ## Installation